-- (a) Clause 29.3 applies where, but for it, more than one penalty would be payable for hours worked at a particular time. - (b) The employer must pay the employee the higher of the penalties but not more than one. - (c) However, any penalty payable under clause 16.6 (Breaks) is payable in addition to the higher of any other penalties payable in accordance with paragraph (b).
+- (a) Clause 29.3 applies where more than one penalty would be payable for hours worked at a particular time, the employer must pay the employee the higher of the penalties, but not more than one. - (b) However, any penalty payable under clause 16.6 (Breaks) is payable in addition to the higher of any other penalties payable in accordance with paragraph (a).